synechron-finlabs/quorum-maker/README.md

 7. The logs can be found on `<node name>/qdata/logs` directory.
 8. Press `Ctrl C` to stop the network and `docker-compose down` to remove containers.

+# Raft Consensus Support

+Raft is the new consensus from Quorum and is supported in Qourum Maker.
+After the starting the network with `docker-compose up`, open a new terminal and change to the project directory.
+Run `sudo ./switch_consensus.sh`.
+This will automatically change the `--raft` flag and generate `static-nodes.json` by connecting to each node and fetching the endoe information.
+Restart the network by `Ctrl + C` and `docker-compose up`.

 # Creating the node configuration for multi box or cloud use
 *The only prerequisite for Quorum Maker is Ubuntu 16.04.
 The script can automatically install docker and docker-compose if not available.
 Rest of the tools required to run quorum maker is available in the docker image*